DiscordGIR/GIRRewrite/README.md

 3. Skip this step if running Mongo without Docker.
 If you want to run Mongo in Docker, you will need to edit `docker-compose.yml` slightly.
 Open it and follow the comments.
 4. Run the bot using `docker-compose up -d --build`.

 If everything is successful, the bot should be online in a few seconds.
-Otherwise, check the container's logs: `docker-compose logs bloo`.
+Otherwise, check the container's logs: `docker-compose logs gir`.

 The bot can be updated in the future by running: `git pull && docker-compose up -d --build --force-recreate`